-- +F-531-006 Entrepreneurship Challenge Take on the entrepreneurship challenge.
++F-531-006 Entrepreneurship Challenge Take on the entrepreneurship challenge.
 Entrepreneurship Challenge is open to 4-Hers enrolled in any of the tree units of ESI.
 Complete five (5) or more of the challenges from the following list.
 The exhibit will include highlights from these five (5) challenges.
 Consider labeling each challenge so the viewer will understand what the challenge was.
-Enter a poster, video, report, or scrapbook related to the learning from the challenge.
+Enter a poster, video (or other digital presentation), report, or scrapbook related to the learning from the challenge.
 Use your creativity to show and share what you learned.

-Select your five (5) challenges from the list below: - 1.
-Sell something - 2.
-Introduce yourself to a local entrepreneur and take a selfie with them. - 3.
-Be a detective!
-Look for Nebraska-made products and find out more about the business. - 4.
-Tour 2-3 entrepreneurial businesses and create a photo story. - 5.
-Investigate what it takes to be an entrepreneur (Skills Assessment ESI 4.1) - 6.
-Make a prototype (sample/model) of a new product idea.
-(Include the prototype or a photo of prototype.) - 7.
-Work with a friend to develop a new business idea! - 8.
-Contact your local Extension Office to learn about entrepreneurship opportunities. - 9.
-Create an activity to teach others about entrepreneurship (coloring page, puzzle, game, etc.).
+Select your five (5) challenges from the list below:

+1. Sell something

+2. Talk to local leaders about entrepreneurial thinking and how it is being applied or could be applied to a current community issue.